jsyoungk/tindog-remake/README.md

   <br>
   <li>I need to work on my naming practices.</li>
   <br>
-  <li>I need to learn how to work on padding and margins better so that my website looks more even.</li>
+  <li>I need to learn how to work on padding and margins better so that my website looks even.</li>
  </ol>

  <br>